loomio/loomio-docs/en/src/guides/advice_process/index.md

 > “With the advice process, any person can make any decision but must seek advice from affected parties and people with expertise.”
 Frederick Laloux, Reinventing Organizations.

 Key points:
-- freedom to make a decision
+- Freedom to make a decision.
-- invite people to offer their advice
+- Invite people to offer their advice.
-- take into account other people’s voices
+- Take into account other people’s voices.

 ![](nadir-syzygy-den6gTowZKs-unsplash.jpg)
 Photo by <a href="https://unsplash.com/@nadir_syzygy?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Nadir sYzYgY</a> on <a href="https://unsplash.com/s/photos/advice?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>